Skip to content

 --member=serviceAccount:${PROJECT_NUMBER}-compute@developer.gserviceaccount.com \

-First install the dependencies of ghpc.
+First install the dependencies of gcluster.
 Instructions to do this are included below.
 If you encounter trouble please check the latest instructions from Google, available here.
-If you are running the google cloud shell you do not need to install the dependencies and can skip to cloning the hpctoolkit.
+If you are running the GCP Cloud Shell, you do not need to install the dependencies and can skip ahead to cloning the Cluster Toolkit.

 Please download and install any missing software packages from the following list:

-• Go version 1.188 or later.
-Ensure that the GOPATH is setup and go is on your PATH.
+• Go version 1.23 or later.
+Ensure that the GOPATH is set up and go is on your PATH.
 You may need to add the following to .profile or .bashrc startup "dot" file:

 export PATH=$PATH:$(go env GOPATH)/bin